brillout/wildcard-api/docs/readme.template.md

     /* Don't do this:
     throw new Error("Password is too weak.");
     */
-    // Instead, return a JavaScript value:
+    // Return a JavaScript value instead:
     return {validationError: "Password is too weak."};
   }